-Local entertainment journalism would not be the same without George Peele AKA Orange peel moses.
-Peele has been covering Colorado music and entertainment for over a decade now, beginning with a bi-weekly electronica column for long-defunct Go-Go Magazine and culminating in his current roles as Blogger/Writer for Denver fashion magazine 303 and freelancer for Vegas Seven.
-Peruse a few of his writing samples here.
+George Peele aka Orange peel moses covered Colorado music and entertainment for over a decade, beginning with a bi-weekly electronica column for long-defunct Go-Go Magazine and culminating in a role as Music Editor for Denver fashion magazine 303 and freelancer for Vegas Seven.
+Peruse a selection of his writing samples here.

 Water is your friend.
 Especially when you're dancing for hours on end in desert heat.
 But it's not uncommon for EDC attendees to neglect hydration amidst the deluge of sensory overload that is Electric Daisy Carnival.
 Fortunately, Laura Newton and her Ground Control minions have your back.